KOTOR-Community-Portal/mod-builds/content/k2/validated/full.md

 **Description:** This collection from JCarter includes many small fixes, upscaled textures, and other helpful improvements too small to warrant their own mod, but well worth it when compiled as it is here.

-**Category & Tier:** Bugfix & Graphics Improvement & Immersion / 2 - Recommended
+**Category & Tier:** Bugfix, Graphics Improvement & Immersion / 2 - Recommended

 **Non-English Functionality:** YES